 The towers’ locations and design will help showcase Stevens’ signature views of the Hudson River and New York City.
 Additionally, the building will incorporate Steven’s emphasis on sustainable design and construction.
 It is intended to be a LEED Silver Project.

 McLaren’s Construction Engineering team is working on the steel connection design and erection means and methods for the two-truss bridge which will connect the residential towers.
 This glass-enclosed pedestrian bridge will span over the courtyard below and connect the buildings via the third floor.
-We are also providing peer review and inspection services for all the construction hoist on site to ensure they are in compliance with local building codes and OSHA standards.
+We are also providing peer review and inspection services for all the construction hoists on site to ensure they comply with local building codes and OSHA standards.

 Our team had to overcome unique challenges when erecting the pedestrian bridge’s steel trusses.
 First, we were unable to use shoring towers, because at the time of erection the plaza area underneath was not suitable to temporarily support the truss chords as it was being erected and installed.
 Instead, we installed the top chords first.
 Then we installed the remaining members in a particular sequence.
 This method applied relatively high loading to the top chords due to the self-weight of the braces and bottom chords being hung below.

 Secondly, this unique erection method needed to be approved by the engineer of record (EOR).
-In order to do so, we needed to show that the stresses applied and locked into the top chords during erection would not make the members inadequate for the final design loading upon completion of the bridge.
+To do so, we needed to show that the stresses applied and locked into the top chords during erection would not make the members inadequate for the final design loading upon completion of the bridge.
+In order to accurately predict the structure behavior, McLaren performed a staged construction analysis in SAP2000 to analyze the structure during each stage of erection.
+Doing this, we were able to present to the EOR the loads and stresses on the framing during each step of the erection process and provide documentation as to how this was achievable.

 McLaren has been part of Stevens Institute of Technology mission to inspire, nurture and educate since 2000.
 Learn more about our construction of the Lawrence T. Babbio, Jr. Center for Technology Management.